Pranavdec/GraphLevelAnamolyDetection/README.md

 2. **Hyperparameter Sensitivity**:
    - The best results were achieved with specific combinations of **hidden embedding size** and **number of GCN layers**, as indicated in the parentheses in the results table.
-   - Other hyperparameters, such as **batch size**, did not significantly impact the results when other parameters were held constant.

 3. **Learning Rate Reduction**:
    - A learning rate reduction strategy was applied during training.
 This helped stabilize the training process and prevent overfitting.